 Those posting questions or challenges might be: grappling with them in their work and hope that others might take these up; searching for potential partners to tackle an interdisciplinary problem; or just actively soliciting ideas to improve upon their approach.

 Crowd sourcing is designed to introduce potential applicants to new ideas, stimulate conversations and bring together collaborative teams based on similar interests or different skill sets to address a common challenge.

-The AHW crowdsourcing platform is under development and expected in late 2017; please check the “News & Updates” section of our website for announcements.
+The AHW crowdsourcing platform is under development and expected in 2018; please check the “News & Updates” section of our website for announcements.